First-order logic: Evaluation of truth values

 A formula evaluates to true or false given an interpretation and a variable assignment μ that associates an element of the domain of discourse with each variable.
 The reason that a variable assignment is required is to give meanings to formulas with free variables, such as $y = x$.
-The truth value of this formula changes depending on whether x and y denote the same individual.
+The truth value of this formula changes depending on the values that x and y denote.

 First, the variable assignment μ can be extended to all terms of the language, with the result that each term maps to a single element of the domain of discourse.
 The following rules are used to make this assignment: